Table of Contents

 1970-1979

-- 1973: Bill Bruton becomes the first African-American to own a Dodge franchise in Pontiac, Michigan.
+- 1973: Bill Bruton opens the first African American–owned Dodge franchise in Pontiac, Michigan.

-- 1979: Barbara Wilson becomes the first African-American woman to be listed as a dealer principal, co-owning a Honda dealership in Ferndale, Michigan.
+- 1979: Barbara Wilson is the first African American woman listed as a dealer principal, co-owning a Honda dealership in Ferndale, Michigan.

 1980s